Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Random Matrix Theory for Anomaly Detection and Localization

-where $a={\sigma ^2}{(1-\sqrt{c})}^2$, $b={\sigma ^2}{(1+\sqrt{c})}^2$.
+where $a={\sigma ^2}{(1-\sqrt{c})}^2$, $b={\sigma ^2}{(1+\sqrt{c})}^2$.}

-In normal state, according to the MP-law, the ESD of the Wishart matrix ${\bf \Sigma}$ converges to the spectral density ${f_{MP}}(x)$, which is shown in Figure \ref{fig:mplaw_mal}a.
-The bars in blue color indicate the eigenvalue distribution of ${\bf \Sigma}$ and the MP-law is plotted in the red curve.
-However, what will happen in abnormal state?
-Here, ``abnormal'' usually means signals occur in the random matrix ${\bf X}$ and correlations among its rows have been changed.
-Figure \ref{fig:mplaw_mal}b shows the results: the empirical spectral density of the Wishart matrix ${\bf \Sigma}$ can not be fit by the MP-law.
-It can be observed that the spikes caused by the outliers are out of range.
+We apply the M-P law for a high-dimensional data matrix ${\bf X'}\in {\mathbb{R}}^{p\times n}$.
+In {steady} state, $\bf X'$ is considered to be a random matrix and the ESD of ${\bf \Sigma}'=\frac{1}{n} {\bf X'}{\bf X'}^{T}$ converges to the limiting spectral density ${f_{MP}}(x')$, {as} is shown in Figure \ref{fig:mplaw_mal}(a).
+The bars in blue color represent the eigenvalue distributions of ${\bf \Sigma}'$ and the M-P law is plotted in the red curve.
+However, what will happen in {unsteady} state?
+Here, ``{unsteady}'' means signals occur in ${\bf X'}$ and the correlations among the entries $x'_{ij}$ have been changed.
+Then ${\bf X'}$ is considered of the type ${\bf X}+{\bf P}$, where $\bf X$ is a random matrix which represents random noise or fluctuations, and $\bf P$ is a low-rank matrix which represents anomaly signals.
+Figure \ref{fig:mplaw_mal}(b) shows the ESD of ${\bf\Sigma}'$ does not converge to the M-P law.
+It can be observed that the outliers caused by anomaly signals are out of the range $[a,b]$ (i.e., $[0.034,3.301]$).